Ewan MacColl: Death and legacy

 After many years of poor health (in 1979 he suffered the first of many heart attacks), MacColl died on 22 October 1989, in the Brompton Hospital, in London, after complications following heart surgery.
 His autobiography Journeyman was published the following year.
 The lifetime archive of his work with Peggy Seeger and others was passed on to Ruskin College in Oxford.

 There is a plaque dedicated to MacColl in Russell Square in London.
 The inscription includes: "Presented by his communist friends 25.1.1990 ...
 Folk Laureate – Singer – Dramatist – Marxist ... in recognition of strength and singleness of purpose of this fighter for Peace and Socialism".
 In 1991 he was awarded a posthumous honorary degree by the University of Salford.

 His daughter from his second marriage, Kirsty MacColl, followed him into a musical career, albeit in a different genre.
 She died in a boating accident in Mexico in 2000.
 His son with Peggy Seeger, Neill MacColl, is the long-standing guitarist for Mancunian musician David Gray.
 His grandson Jamie MacColl has also developed a musical career of his own with the band Bombay Bicycle Club.

+In 2025, punk band Dropkick Murphys along with guest Billy Bragg covered MacColl's song "School Days Are Over" on their album For the People.
+The song is a favorite of Bragg's.